-No one likes dealing with a blocked toilet, so many choose to hire professionals to get the job done.
+No one likes dealing with a blocked toilet drain, so many choose to hire professionals to get the job done.

-However, knowing how to unclog a toilet yourself can cut down on its maintenance costs in the long run.
+However, knowing how to unclog a toilet can cut its maintenance costs in the long run.
 While the first instinct may be to flush it until it gets unclogged, try to resist this urge.
 You may end up with a toilet overflow mess to deal with!

-And to help you get the job done as quickly and effectively as possible, here are six steps you can take to unblock a toilet drain soon.
+To help you get the job done as quickly and effectively as possible, here are six steps to unclog toilets soon.